 Obviously, the decoration is made from pistachio.
 Is’ a very easy but balanced taste.
 Because the slight acidity of peaches, highlighted by lemon juice, dampens the sweetness of the cream.
 And the macaroons give a note and crunchy almond.
 Have a good day!

 To prepare the tiramisu with peaches, Mascarpone and amaretto, you have to work the mascarpone with a spatula until it is soft, then add the lemon zest.
 Melt white chocolate in a double boiler, mix it until it cools slightly and merge it with mascarpone.
-Whisk the egg not too firm the cream with the icing sugar and mix slowly with cream, doing with the spatula a movement from top to bottom in order to incorporate as much air as possible.
+Whisk the egg not too firm the cream with the icing sugar and mix slowly with cream, making with the spatula a movement from top to bottom so as to incorporate as much air as possible.
 Put the cream in the refrigerator for at least 30 minutes so that it becomes more consistent.

 Crumble the macaroons, roughly.

 Composition of the trifle with peaches, Mascarpone and amaretto: then at the bottom of the cups you have chosen a layer of crushed amaretti, then (I recommend you use a piping bag to keep the glasses) distributed over part of the cream, then a generous layer of peaches with their cooking sauce.
-Put some more’ of cream and repopulate with peaches.
-Decorate with the pistachio lightly toasted and refrigerate for at least an hour before serving.
+Put a little more cream and complete again with the peaches.
+Garnish with the slightly toasted Bronte pistachio and refrigerate for at least an hour before serving.
 The tiramisu with peaches, mascarpone and macaroons keeps well one to two days at the latest if placed in the coldest part of the refrigerator and covered with clingfilm.
 Bon appétit!